spiral/docs/templater/basics.md

 </html>
 ```

-If we will try to render our about us page now (do not forget to reset cache) we will notice no difference as no replacements come for newly created blocks.
-Let's try to overwrite value of layout footer:
+If we try to render our about us page now (do not forget to re-set your cache) you will notice there is no difference since there isn't any replacement for newly created blocks.
+Let's try to overwrite the value of layout footer:

 ```html
 <extends:layouts.basic title="About Us"/>